 What if my vision changes ?

 Though unlikely if during your annual eye exam major changes in your vision are observed, ICL can be removed or replaced.
 With ICL you can still wear glasses or contact lenses if necessary.
-The lens does not treat presbyopia or eliminate the need for reading glasses due to age.
+The lens does not treat presbyopia (to check omce as presbyopic ICLs are available now) or eliminate the need for reading glasses due to age.

 What is the long term experience with ICL ?

-ICL has been available internationally for over 12 years.
-More than 65,000 lenses have been implanted since then.
+ICL has been available internationally for over 15 years.
+Millions of lenses have been implanted since then.